 Students have a few chances throughout the semester to obtain extra credit points.
 The extra credit opportunity consists of going to the on-campus observatory during the hours it is open for students.
 Students can go and observe with the telescope operator.
 To obtain the extra credit points, the student must fill out an observation log.
-When a completed observation log is turned in to Canvas, the student will get 10 points of extra credit towards their final grade.
-The observatory schedule and the observation logs will be available on Canvas.
+Each observation log that is filled out is worth 10 extra credit points toward the homework grade.
+Students can submit up to 2 observation logs for 2 different nights during the semester.
+More information about location and schedule will be given in class and on BbLearn.